dkotev/certified-aws-devops-professional/06-security-and-compliance/control-tower.md

 - Enables us to create pre-approved baselines and configuration options for AWS accounts in our organization (eg. VPC default configuration, subnets, regions, etc.)
 - Uses AWS Service Catalog to provision new AWS accounts

+## Detect and Remediate Policy Violations

+- Guardrails:
+  - Provide ongoing governance for our Control Tower environment
+  - We can have 2 kinds of guardrails:
+    - **Preventive (using SCPs)**: for example disallow creation of access keys for the root user
+    - **Detective (using AWS Config)**: for example detect wether MFA for the root user is enabled
+- Guardrail levels:
+  - Mandatory:
+    - Automatically enabled and enforced by AWS Control Tower
+    - Example: disallow public read access to the Log Archive account
+  - Strongly Recommended:
+    - Based on AWS best practices (optional)
+    - Example: enable encryption for EBS volumes attached to EC2 instances
+  - Elective:
+    - Commonly used by enterprises (optional)
+    - Example: disallow delete actions without MFA on S3 buckets

 ## Landing Zones

 - They are automatically provisioned, secure, and compliant multi-account environments based on AWS best practices